Important progress has been made in recent years in the identification of men as victims of trafficking.

 Gender breakdown by age group

 There is a higher percentage of women in lower age groups, while men tend to have a larger share in the age groups over 30.
-The highest percentage of female victims can be found in the 18-20 age group, while the highest percentage of male victims can be found particularly above 39 years of age.
+The highest percentage of female victims can be found in the 18-20 age group, while the highest percentage of male victims can be found particularly in the lowest age groups and above 39 years of age.

 Education of male and female victims